NAMTeam/namteam.github.io/content/docs/feature-guides/realhighway/index.md

 16. Type A3 FLEXRamp
 17. Type D3 FLEXRamp

+{{< /details >}}

 #### RHW Old Puzzle Piece Ramps {{< deprecated >}}

+{{< details "These puzzle pieces allow you to connect your RHW system through grade-separated interchanges to your surface street (Road, Avenue, One-Way Road) system, or to connect with other RHWs." >}}

 {{< menu-icon icon="images/icons/rhw-old-ramps-button.jpg" caption="_Puzzle Piece Ramp Interfaces and Specialized Crossings (located under the Highways Menu)_" >}}

-These puzzle pieces allow you to connect your RHW system through grade-separated interchanges to your surface street (Road, Avenue, One-Way Road) system, or to connect with other RHWs.
 Types A, B, D and E are located under this button, while Type C and F are located under the Fractional Angle RHW button.
 The Volleyball Specialized Crossing Pieces are also located here, in the non-deprecated section at the beginning of the TAB Ring.
 Note that aside from a few specialized setups, the pieces under this button are largely deprecated, and the use of FLEXRamps or DRIs will offer better functionality.

 1. RHW-3 Type A1/Type B1 Dual
 2. RHW-6C Type D1 Dual Shift